deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 .. attention:: Shuffling your Data
-   In order to properly function, in addition for the data being in the correct format, the data must also be loaded in a **shuffled** manner.
+   In addition for the data being in the correct format, the data must also be loaded in a **shuffled** manner.
    When using PyTorch DataLoaders, deepchecks will by default attempt reshuffle the data.
 However, if you are using any other framework, you must make sure to shuffle the data yourself before passing it to deepchecks.
 The behaviour of reshuffling the data can be controlled via the ``reshuffle_data`` argument of the :class:`VisionData <deepchecks.vision.vision_data.VisionData>` constructor, and it should be manually set to `False` for non-PyTorch data.